Best AI Chrome Extensions in 2026

 | Compose AI | Built-in | No | Yes | $9.99/mo |

-How We Chose This List
+How We Tested

 We evaluated over 20 AI Chrome extensions across several dimensions.
 Model quality matters, but what separates the best extensions is how deeply they integrate with your browsing experience.
 A great AI extension does not just answer questions; it understands the page you are on and can help you take action.